|Path: Eric's Site / Eric / Travel / Europe 2009||(Site Map)|

 “traditional” pasty.
 Then I explored the downtown/river area some

-Past and Present, a podcast I had downloaded at home.
-It was a decent
+Present, a podcast I had downloaded at home.
+It was a decent tour, and an

-tour, and an iPod tour is a nice way to see a bit of town.
-After the tour, I
+iPod tour is a nice way to see a bit of town.
+After the tour, I walked back to

 I was largely insulated from the news media while traveling in Europe.
 This